Vyr Archon Wizard BiS Gear, Gems, and Paragon Points

 As for the elemental damage rolls on your amulet and bracer in a Double Element variation, you need to have a maximized (20%) roll on your Lightning piece, and just-below-maximum (19%) on your Fire piece (i.e. a 20% Lightning amulet, and a 19% Fire bracer).
 Note that the Double Element variation is also extremely demanding on CDR, and you will need perfect rolls across all pieces outlined below to have a chance to pull it off.
 Consult the Skills page in order to learn how this variant affects your rotation.

 Gear-wise, there is a shift you need to make in your jewelry.
-First off, this
+First off,

-Endless Walk set,
+be using the Endless Walk set,

 The Traveler's Pledge amulet and

-ring.
+The Compass Rose ring.
 CoE is obviously retained in the build, while

-moves to the Cube.
+Squirt's Necklace moves to the Cube.

 Desired Stats, Breakpoints and Other Notes

-of your Rings) with the exception of the Amulet and the other Ring you wear.
-Due
+Offhand, one of your Rings) with the exception of the Amulet and the other

-to the way the Vyr 4-piece bonus scales your attack speed, additional rolls on
+Ring you wear.
+Due to the way the Vyr 4-piece bonus scales your attack speed,

-gear are not necessary, as they will be additive in nature; the only exception
+additional rolls on gear are not necessary, as they will be additive in

-is Chantodo's Will, where IAS is desirable, since weapon attack speed
+nature; the only exception is Chantodo's Will, where IAS is desirable,

-rolls are multiplicative in nature.
-Skip Area Damage on gear, since your main
+since weapon attack speed rolls are multiplicative in nature.
+Skip Area Damage

-source of damage (the Waves of Destruction) do not proc it.
+on gear, since your main source of damage (the Waves of Destruction) do not

 For Defense stats, aim for a life pool of about 600-700k; dropping as much as you can for offense as you grow accustomed to the build.
-This build focuses on shield rather than sustain for survivability, so you can focus on general toughness stats (Vitality and Armor) across the respective pieces; you can add some Life per Hit as the 4th main stat on bracers, however.
+This build focuses on shields rather than sustain for survivability, so you can focus on general toughness stats (Vitality and Armor) across the respective pieces; you can add some Life per Hit as the 4th main stat on bracers, however.

 All augmentations on gear should be done with your main stat, Intelligence.